 University of Eastern New Mexico Roswell and Eastern New Mexico University Portales

 Brandi received her Associate of Applied Science in Occupational Therapy and a B.A. in Applied Arts and Sciences.
-She is responsible for the day to day functionality of the clinic and also treats clients with ADHD, developmental delays, visual perceptual difficulties, handwriting, and behavior challenges.
+Beyond billing responsibilities, she also treats clients with ADHD, developmental delays, visual perceptual difficulties, handwriting, and behavior challenges.
+Additionally, she is working towards her M.A. in Occupational Therapy.
 She is licensed by the state of Texas.

 Texas Tech University and Texas State University

 Brittney graduated with a Bachelor’s of Science and a Master’s in Communication Disorders.
 Her clinical experience includes extensive experience in Early Childhood Intervention (birth-3) and a private clinic setting, with a wide range of ages from preschool to high school clients.
 Brittney’s professional experience includes autism, receptive-expressive language delay, early language acquisition, articulation and phonological disorders, social groups/pragmatics, literacy, and feeding.
 She is also trained in the Beckman Oral Motor Protocol.
 She loves making a difference in people’s lives and working with all age ranges.
 Brittney is driven by the belief that everyone deserves to have a voice and to communicate in a meaningful way.
 She is ASHA certified and holds a Texas license.